willtrking/pgsqlxx/README.md

 ## Thanks

-BIG THANKS to the authors of both pgx and sqlx.
+BIG THANKS to the authors of both pgx (https://github.com/jackc) and sqlx (https://github.com/jmoiron).
 This would not be possible without them.